opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/remote-store/migrating-to-remote.md

 Before migrating to remote-backed storage, upgrade to OpenSearch 2.15 or later.

 Before upgrading to OpenSearch 2.15, take a cluster snapshot and store it remotely.
 OpenSearch 2.15 nodes cannot revert to document replication.
-If migration needs to be undone, perform a fresh OpenSearch installation and restore from the remote snapshot.
-Securely storing the snapshot remotely allows retrieving and restoring it if issues arise during migration.
+If a migration needs to be undone, perform a fresh OpenSearch installation and restore from the remote snapshot.
+Storing the snapshot remotely allows you to retrieve and restore it if issues arise during migration.
 {: .important}

 ## Performing the upgrade